ismip/generate-ismip6-grid-files/README.md

 # generate-ismip6-grid-files

 Matlab scripts to generate grid description files used for cdo regridding.
+This repo is now superceeded by [generate-ismip7-grid-files](https://github.com/ismip/generate-ismip7-grid-files) and  [generate-ismip7-grid-files-py](https://github.com/ismip/generate-ismip7-grid-files-py)

 All regridding operations in ISMIP6 are based on these grid description files.